Transports Week In Review - The SPY Reaches A Key Peak Versus Transports As Divergence Is Now At 11 Percentage Points

 A lot of news has been out this past week as usual.
 But one of the more interesting reads was definitely from the Journal of Commerce regarding the trucking industry.
 Sword & Sea Transport Advisors had a detailed piece regarding their focus on the true disruptor for the industry, e-commerce.

-The premise revolved around e-commerce, especially for more bulky items having a stronger impact over the near-term on tightening capacity, than say events the electronic logging device ((NYSEARCA:ELD)) mandate this upcoming December.
+The premise revolved around e-commerce, especially for more bulky items having a stronger impact over the near term on tightening capacity than say events the electronic logging device [ELD] mandate this upcoming December.
 The firm stated that not many shippers and/or carriers had this impact on the radar as Amazon.com (NASDAQ:AMZN) will continue to push into areas including cosmetics and grocery.
 Expectations are focused on the reduced need for longhaul shipments.

 Other news of interest continues to be Uber's (Private:UBER) push into the trucking industry as the company recently added a brokerage firm for the longhaul market.
 While markets reacted more negatively for retails sales and CPI results, transport experts considered the results "steady" with the continued expectation for improving demand as the year progresses.
 Some have stated that this past week's retail sales results suggest a temporary slowdown for the first quarter.